johnl/riak-syslog/README.md

 fifo in a specific format will do.

 Create a fifo somewhere.
-On Debian/Ubuntu `/var/run/riak-syslog-receiver` is a good place:
+On Debian/Ubuntu `/var/run/riak-syslog-receiver` is a good place (though it will need creating after each boot!):

     mkfifo /var/run/riak-syslog-receiver
+	chown syslog.syslog /var/run/riak-syslog-receiver

 Then configure your syslog daemon to write logs to the fifo in the right format.
 For `rsyslog`: